I’m back. And today we’re going to talk about some of the top Spanish stereotypes…

-I think this one comes from the idea that people in Spain spend a lot of time sleeping the siesta under an olive tree.
+I think this one comes from the idea that people in Spain spend a lot of time out in the countryside, often sleeping the siesta under an olive tree.

-And I suppose that’s true for some people in rural areas.
+And I suppose that stereotype might be true for some people in rural areas.

-If you’re an agricultural worker and you start picking grapes at dawn, then you might just end up sleeping under an olive tree at some point during the day.
+If you’re an agricultural worker and you start picking grapes at dawn, then you might just end up sleeping the siesta under tree at some point during the day.

 But if you work at an office in Madrid or Barcelona, you probably do nothing of the kind.
 You end up eating a sandwich at your desk, or at most go out for a menú del día before getting back to work.